Anti-Bribery and Corruption

 This Policy establishes principles that governs Principal Islamic Asset Management Sdn Bhd (Principal)’s conduct in order to, a) conform to the U.S. Foreign Corrupt Practices Act (FCPA), the UK Bribery Act and similar anti-corruption laws worldwide (as the company is also bound by the laws affecting its Group), the MACC Act and Guidelines on Adequate Procedures pursuant to MACC Act Section 17A (5) and b) more broadly, reinforce our intention and obligation to act honestly and ethically in all of our business dealings.

 "People want to work with companies they can trust.
 Principal has built a strong reputation for being an ethical, trustworthy company.
-Each of us has a responsibility to protect that reputation by demonstrating honesty and integrity as we interact with customers, business partners and each other.” - Dan Houston, chairman, president and CEO
+Each of us has a responsibility to protect that reputation by demonstrating honesty and integrity as we interact with customers, business partners and each other.” - Dan Houston, Executive Chair.

 Policy Statement